usc-isi-i2/linked-maps/line_segmentation/README.md

 # Automated Line Segmentation

-## How to run the program
-The abstract idea of line segmentation shall be described in section 2 of [this paper](http://usc-isi-i2.github.io/papers/lin18.pdf) for more info.

 To run this line segmentation program, we need to setup the environment.
 1. Install Python 2.7 and do
 ```
 pip install psycopg2 osgeo